mvgame74/mvgame74/README.md

 I enjoy learning, and in software development, you are constantly improving and evolving.
 That keeps your brain switched on and it´s personally very satisfying.

 I think my brain works as a sort of a database, so I always found a certain affinity to working with data, the simplicity of well-thought tables, connections, queries, and the best way to present information (which heavily influences decision making afterward).
-But what I was most credited in my previous jobs was for my management skills: it's not something that was natural for me, but I grew to love it, especially the part of aiding my team to grow and develop themselves.
-The best compliment I ever received when they left their positions, or I left my job, is that they would love to work for me again, which makes me very proud.

 <div align="center">